DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 Cadillac one.
 Once it was a personal transport to the king of Urza.
 And it was so called [Moving shelter] armoured car that could defend against demon magic.
-Jeanne together with her bodyguard Fairin were riding it.
+Jeanne together with her bodyguard Farin were riding it.

 [According to map, two kilometres ahead should be resting point where we can stop.
 While it is likely overgrown with weed since humans no longer live there, but we should be able to take a break there.]